BetaHuhn/worker-setup/README.md

 worker-setup deploy
 ```

-Will start the interactive setup process.
-Required KV Namespaces are automatically created and the user is asked to input all required secrets and environment variables.
+Will start the interactive deployment process.
+You will be asked to login with CloudFlare if not already logged in.
+Required KV Namespaces are automatically created and you are asked to input all required secrets and environment variables.
 The final `wrangler.toml` will be generated from the template.

 ### Generate